 5. Gardener’s Delight: the old standby comes last for taste, although much better than shop-bought tomatoes, and reliable.
 Produced much bigger fruit, as expected, in the one-truss trial, but I’d have had a bigger crop growing more Orange Paruche or Rosella in this way.

-The early aphid problem and fungus gnats in the grow bags was sorted by increasing the yellow sticky traps, so much better than last year.
+The early aphid problem and fungus gnats in the grow bags were sorted by increasing the yellow sticky traps, so much better than last year.

 The Dalefoot Composts mix was excellent in the greenhouse bed, holding water brilliantly and I didn’t go overboard on the feeding.
 A must – worth its weight in gold!